About the Data

 - Artifacts show some of the inputs that were used and feed into Evidence Records.

-- Reports document the behaviour of the system.
+- Evidence Logs document the behavior of the system.

 This section describes in detail exactly what data exists in Event Data, and what you should bear in mind when using it.

-Each Event represents an atomic unit of observed activity.
-It contains a single subject-relation-object triple and also has other supporting fields and metadata that indicate how, why, where and by whom the Event was created.
+Each Event represents a single observation.
+It contains a subject-relation-object triple and also has other supporting fields and metadata that indicate how, why, where and by whom the Event was created.
 In order to communicate all the relevant information, it's necessary to deliver data on this level of detail.

-As we track connections as they cocur between a known set of things, you may wonder why the Event Data service is presented as a sequence of Events rather than a graph database of relations like, for example, Facebook's Graph API.
+As we track connections as they occur between objects, you may wonder why the Event Data service is presented as a sequence of Events rather than a graph database of relations like, for example, Facebook's Graph API.
 The answers are twofold:

 Because of this we present Event Data as a series of Events and you can decide if you want to create other representations in your own application.
 The Query API gives you the flexibility to scan over all data, or only to get those Events that were collected since your last visit.